Congestive Heart Failure

 Treatment for congestive heart failure includes preventive care aimed at minimizing the risk factors for having a heart attack and other forms of heart disease.
 General preventive and treatment measures include:

-Lifestyle and dietary changes to achieve and maintain an ideal weight and fitness level.
-It is generally recommended that people with congestive heart failure follow a heart-healthy diet that is low in saturated fat, trans fats, and sodium.
+- Lifestyle and dietary changes to achieve and maintain an ideal weight and fitness level.
+Doctors recommend a heart-healthy diet that is low in saturated fat, trans fats, and sodium.
 Excessive salt leads to fluid retention and increases blood pressure.

 Medications used to treat congestive heart failure